oxydeologist/socials/README.md

 ### Short introduction
 Hi I'm Zul.
 I do variety of things but I mostly play apex.
 I also do a bit of coding with Python3 and HTML (though I'm still learning I'm getting there. slowly.).
-I'm not a weeb but I do watch animes.
-If you have a pretty good reccomendation please hit me up as I'm trying to enlarge my anime watchlist!!.
 Bandung, Indonesia.

 ## Socials